 The Commitment Level

 The commitment level is different for each teacher, and the best fit will depend on what your and/or your child’s goals are.
 Consider how many hours of practicing they require, the type of repertoire they expect their students to learn, and their expectations about students participating in competitions.
 The good news?
 There are many different types of private teachers out there!
-Make sure the commitment they expect matches what you or your child are looking for.
+Make sure the commitment they expect matches what you and your child are looking for.

 You should also consider what your commitment level as a parent will be, especially if your child is a beginner.
 In the Suzuki method, one of the recommendations is that the parent also learns the instrument if they don’t know it already and serves as the “home teacher.”
 You will obviously be involved no matter what, but remember to take into account what the teacher expects of you too when your child is practicing at home.
 If you do suddenly find yourself learning a string instrument, don’t worry; we have instruments available for children and adults in our comprehensive rental program.